sandinmyjoints/williamjohnbert.com-hexo/source/_posts/2017-12-29-Docker-for-Mac-the-Missing-Manual.md

 Now that unneeded images and containers are gone, we want to reclaim the disk space they occupied for use by the host and/or the VM.

-Docker for Mac (after versioni 1.12) is supposed to run TRIM every 15 minutes using a cron job.
+Docker for Mac (after version 1.12) is supposed to run TRIM every 15 minutes using a cron job.
 If you want to manually trigger a TRIM:

     $ docker run --rm -it --privileged --pid=host walkerlee/nsenter -t 1 -m -u -i -n fstrim /var

 The first time I tried this, nothing happened until I restarted Docker.
-After restarting, hyperkit started went to max cpu for hours.
+After restarting, hyperkit went to max cpu for hours.
 While it was running, docker commands hung.
-Once it finished, I had to restart Docker (not machine) again.
-It had freed up 30 GB.
+Once it finished, I had to restart Docker again.
+It had freed up 30 GB!

-Since then, it has worked (freeing spaces on the VM and on the host) without a restart.
+Since then, it has worked (freeing space on the VM and on the host) without a restart.

 ##### References: